 • I can work with most common email platforms, or recommend one that suits your business if you’re starting from scratch.

-• Some results can be seen quickly depending on your database, especially with targeted emails or “quick win” campaigns.
+• Some results can be seen quickly depending on your database size and quality, especially with targeted emails or “quick win” campaigns.
 Longer-term value comes from consistency and growing that list, building familiarity, trust, and repeat visits over time.

 • This is built specifically for retail businesses and how customers actually shop, combining in-store experience with communication that brings them back.
 It’s practical, not theoretical.